andrealiu/ios-decal-proj4/README.md

 * After the user has finished their drawing, they can either:
   * Click a 'Clear' button at the top of the screen to blank their canvas
   * Click a 'Save' button that saves the drawing to the phone's photo gallery
+  	* If the user has not drawn anything, nothing is saved and user is alerted
   * Click a 'Share' button that takes the user to a modally presented view that allows him/her to forward the image to a friend